Links

 coherence > Scene Setup > Create LiveQuery

-Creates a LiveQuery which queries the area around the local player to get the required information from the Replication Server.
+Creates a LiveQuery, which allows to define what are of the world the application is interested in when requesting data from the Replication Server.
 You can surround your entire scene in one query or can attach it to an object such as the player or a camera.

 Using the coherence Hub window